skohare-tech/assignment/README.md

 # Welcome to Nets code assignment

-Note that following the instructions is a key part of our code assignement!
+**Start by _FOLLOWING THE INSTRUCTIONS_:**

-- Navigate to **Issues** section of this repository.
+1. Navigate to **Issues** section of this repository
-- Create a new issue by selecting **New Issue** with the title: **(Your name) ios/Android**.
-Choose iOS or Android.
+2. Create a new issue by selecting **New Issue** with a title suits your iOS/Android case
+    _#Name #Surname, iOS assignment request_
-- In the description section of the issue, you can give a brief introduction about yourslef (optional) and let us know **when** you can start working on the assignment.
+3. Give a brief introduction about yourself (optional) and let us know **when** you can start working on the assignment

-Please make sure you follow the above steps!

-We will receive a notification of your request after which we can add you to the iOS or Android assignment project based on your selection.
-The iOS or Android assignment repository will contain a README.md file with clear description of the assignment along with a template.
-The assignment is very simple and we are happy to help and answer your questions.

-Thank you!
+    _Hi, my name is #Name #Surname.
+I have about 3 years of experience working as an iOS developer and have experience in Swift.
+You may grant my GitHub account access to the iOS code assignment.
+I am free this week and will start working on the project as soon as I get the access.
+Thanks!_
+4. Wait for us adding you to the project based on your iOS/Android case
+5. Follow the clear description in the **README.md** file in the assignment repository when you are added in the project
+6. See the template project, open each file and understand the general design before starting on the given tasks.

+We believe the assignment is very simple for you yet do not hesitate to reach out on **GitHub** for any question or help.

 We look forward to working with you!

-(You can refer to the sample issue/request: https://github.com/nets-dev/assignment/issues/2)
+(You can refer to the sample issue/request: https://github.com/nets-dev/assignment/issues/2 for instructions)